structured-query-language/structured-query-language.github.io/snowflake-support-for-ANY-keyword-in-the-PIVOT-IN-list.md

-# ANY keyword in the Snowflake's PIVOT IN list
+# Support for ANY keyword in the Snowflake's PIVOT IN list

 ## Input Data